ec-builds/ec-builds/README.md

 # EC-Builds

-This GitHub is my technical portfolio: real builds, real configs, and real lessons learned as I expand from sysadmin into cloud, automation, and security operations.
+This GitHub is my technical portfolio.
+It documents the projects, configurations, and lessons learned   as I expand from systems administration into cloud, automation, and security operations.